 Valse Automatique is a design performance made to illustrate the symbiosis between humans and technology by translating music to form over the use of a KUKA industrial robot.

-This project explores how data from computational musical anaylsis can be used to create objects as ›fingerprints‹ of a musical score in the context of an industrial manufacturing process.
-For this purpose Mihalj »MIKI« Kekenj composed and performed five variations of a waltz theme created specifically for the event at MADE — a platform for creative people from different disciplines in the heart of Berlin.
+The project explores how computational musical data can be used to create objects as “fingerprints” of a musical scores in the context of an industrial manufacturing process.
+For this purpose Mihalj “MIKI” Kekenj composed and performed five variations of a waltz theme created specifically for the event at “MADE” — a platform for creative people from different disciplines in the heart of Berlin.

 Invited to the project by Hermann Weizenegger and MADE in Berlin, we have designed an interface and generative design principle according to which objects were live-manufactured during the performance.
-In a first manufacturing process, the robot milled these objects from wax giving them a finish in the second process using a bunsen burner.
-Wax was chosen as a base material since it allowed rapid manufacturing during the performance and provided the option to cast the objects in many different materials later in the process.
+In a first manufacturing process the robot milled objects from wax.
+In the second process it used a bunsen burner.
+The product is a duet of industrial components and musical arrangements.